 6. Argentine Pila Dog

-The Argentine Pila dog is a hairless breed that’s similar to the Hairless Khala in both looks and personality.
-However, they’re great companion dogs that come in three sizes.
-These dogs can be as small as 10 inches, but as large as 18 inches.
+The Argentine Pila dog is a hairless breed that’s similar to the Hairless Khala.
+The two share a similarity in both looks and personality.
+The Pila dog, however, is a great companion that come in three sizes.
+One can be as small as 10 inches, but as large as 18 inches.